Scott E. Page

 Malcolm Frank, Paul Roehrig and Ben Pring

-As previous versions of these readings list would prove I am inclined for abstract (and at times philosophical) ideas around AI.
+I often post books that are abstract (and at times philosophical) ideas around AI.
 This book very clearly brushes off the need to address thinking machines, robot takeover and the super intelligence.
 Instead it gives real, tangible and easy to cite stats and ideas surrounding automation, innovation and emerging business models.
 If you're struggling to share notes on AI with business people this book will likely untangle your points and help you to get your points across.

 According to wikipedia Sensemaking is the process by which people give meaning to their collective experiences (Laura McNamara gives a more thoughtful definition).
 This book by Madsbjerg is a great compass for human first thinking in linear, high speed environments.
 It touches on data (thick, thin), human decision making, priority mechanisms (sprints et al) and leaves us with actionable frames to think differently.
 Highly recommended.